 A Simpler, Unified Process

-The ACCME maintains CME Finder, a publicly available, online CME search tool that offers a one-stop resource for physicians seeking to earn Continuous Certification and Maintenance of Certification credits by participating in accredited CME.
-The list will display CME activities registered for ABPath Continuous Certification.
+The ACCME maintains CME Finder, a publicly available, online CME search tool that offers a one-stop resource for physicians seeking to earn Continuing Certification and Maintenance of Certification credits by participating in accredited CME.
+The list will display CME activities registered for ABPath Continuing Certification.

 CME providers will report information about physician participation through PARS to ABPath, removing this responsibility from ABPath diplomates.
 Diplomates should check with their CME provider to ensure that their participation will be reported through PARS.